Eat

 Method

 - Heat pan over a medium heat with olive oil.
-Add diced onions, garlic and chilli and fry until soft.
-Then add in curry powder and fry for a further two minutes.
+Add diced onions, garlic, and chilli, and fry until soft.
+Then add in curry powder and fry for a further 2 minutes.

 - Add chopped vegetables to the pan and fry them until they start to soften.

 - Add in the coconut milk, chopped tomatoes and dry lentils with a dash of hot water.
-Allow to simmer for 45 minutes, adding more water if necessary, until the sauce becomes thick or as desired.
-Add spinach as you’re cooking the rice (according to pack instructions).
+Allow to simmer for 45 minutes, adding more water if necessary, until the sauce becomes thick.

 - 2 tbsp cocoa powder